Visualizing the Future

 The College of Education and Human Development is dedicated to finding solutions to the most pressing social issues of our time.
 Over 300 faculty and staff are committed to creating skilled professionals who will effectively teach students in classrooms and enhance the quality of life for children and families, in our community and around the world.
 To offer a high-quality education to our 1,400 undergraduate and graduate students grounded in real world experiences — student teaching, internships and clinical fieldwork — requires essential support from annual gifts through tuition assistance, faculty support and innovative program initiatives.

-Director of Development, College of Education and Human Development
+Director of Development for Strategic Initiatives, College of Education and Human Development